abirxgpt/abirxgpt/README.md

 🏆 **Global Rank #1** in SQL on HackerRank
 🥇 **Academic Topper** - 1st Rank in Section A (3rd & 4th Semesters)
 💡 **Secretary & VP** of Programming and Competitive Coding Club
-🔬 Currently working on **Brain Tumor Detection** using U-Net Deep Learning
+🔬 Currently working on **Deep Fake Detection** using Deep Learning and VLMs

 ---